akrobi/tiptop1/README.md

 this website showcases what a salon, tiptop, would have as a website.

-to run the website, click on any of the pages ending with .html and then browse from within the website.
+to run the website, click on the folder "tiptop1" and then on any of the pages ending with ".html" and then browse from within the website on your browser.

 as this is a template, i focused more on getting more pages as opposed to content. thus i have used lorem ipsum excessively.